Gauting Indians

-The Gauting Indians are a baseball and softball club from Gauting, a suburb of Munich.
-The club's first men's team currently plays in the first division of the Baseball Bundesliga.
+Gauting Indians Baseball und Softball Club e.V., commonly referred to as Gauting Indians, is a baseball and softball club from Gauting, a suburb of Munich.
+The club's first men's team currently plays in the first division of the Deutsche Baseball Liga.
 The team rose to the second division in 1996, and since 2004 has played in the first division.